juniorgasparotto/GraphExpression/README.md

 Serialization of circular entities is made by `CircularEntityExpressionSerializer` class.

-This class inherits from the abstract class `ExpressionSerializerBase<T>` which has the responsibility to write the mathematical basis of a graph expression either circular or complex.
+This class inherits from the abstract class `ExpressionSerializerBase<T>` which has the responsibility to write the mathematical basis of a graph.
 This is done by the method `Serialize()` .
-He is responsible for creating the parentheses, adding the characters of sum and etc.
+He is responsible for creating the parentheses, add "+" characters among other things.

-The class `CircularEntityExpressionSerializer` to implement this base class must override the method `SerializeItem` that is responsible for serializing each item of expression.
+The class `CircularEntityExpressionSerializer` overrides the method `SerializeItem` that is responsible for serializing each item of expression.

-The constructor requires 2 parameters are passed:
+The constructor requires two parameters:

 ```csharp
 CircularEntityExpressionSerializer(Expression<T> expression, Func<T, object> entityNameCallback)